 The Board of Trustees receives and approves the list of degree recipients at its next regular meeting after the end of the semester.
 That meeting date is the conferral date for the degrees, but the effective date is the end of the semester in which the student finishes.
 After the end of the semester in which the student finishes, the degree awarded will appear on the student's transcript.
 Students may request an official transcript to obtain proof of their degree before receiving a diploma.

-The Graduate School office authorizes and mails the diplomas approximately eight weeks after the end of the semester in which the student finishes.
+The Graduate School office authorizes and mails the diplomas approximately six weeks after the end of the semester in which the student finishes.
 It is important to keep the Graduate School informed of current addresses.
 A replacement diploma costs $35.
 Duplicate diplomas can be ordered through the Registrar's Office.